amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 date: 2025-08-12
 categories: [ai, automation, engineering]
 tags: [stagehand, rpa, browser-automation, ai, production-engineering]
-excerpt: "After 10,000+ hours automating procurement for Fortune 500 companies, we discovered that the problem with browser automation isn't the browser—it's that we've been trying to tell computers exactly what to do instead of letting AI figure it out."
+excerpt: "The problem with browser automation isn't the browser—it's that we've been trying to tell computers exactly what to do instead of letting AI figure it out.
+A deep dive into building production RPA with Stagehand."
 ---

-# Stagehand: How We Built Browser Automation That Actually Works in Production
+# Stagehand: Building Browser Automation That Actually Works in Production
-## Or: The Law of Leaky Abstractions Applied to AI-Powered RPA
+## A Technical Deep Dive into AI-Powered RPA with Stagehand

-*After 10,000+ hours automating procurement for Fortune 500 companies, we discovered that the problem with browser automation isn't the browser—it's that we've been trying to tell computers exactly what to do instead of letting AI figure it out.
-Here's how we built a system that processes millions in purchase orders with 94% success rate by inverting the entire approach to RPA.*
+*The problem with browser automation isn't the browser—it's that we've been trying to tell computers exactly what to do instead of letting AI figure it out.
+Here's how to build production-ready browser automation with Stagehand that actually handles real-world UI changes.*

 ---

-## The Beautiful Lie of Selenium
+## Why Traditional Browser Automation Fails

-Every RPA journey starts the same way.
-You write some Selenium that finds elements by ID, clicks buttons, fills forms.
+Traditional browser automation relies on exact selectors.
+You write Selenium or Playwright code that finds elements by ID, clicks buttons, fills forms.
 It works perfectly in development.
-The investors nod.
-You're automating enterprise workflows.

 Then production happens.

 The submit button's class changes from `submit-btn` to `submit-button`.
 Your entire automation breaks.
 You add a fallback, then another, then another.
 A week later, it's `btn-submit`.
 A month later, they add a loading spinner.
 Three months later, there's a cookie banner blocking everything.

-Your beautiful 3-line script is now 500 lines of defensive programming against every possible UI state.
-And it still breaks every Tuesday.
+Your 3-line script becomes 500 lines of defensive programming against every possible UI state.
+And it still breaks weekly.

 This is the fundamental problem with traditional RPA: **we're trying to program for every possible variation of the UI when the whole point of having a UI is that it's designed for something that can figure things out**—humans.

 ## Enter Stagehand: AI That Understands Intent, Not Selectors

-At Didero, we were drowning in Selenium.
-Our `playwright_utils.py` had grown to thousands of lines.
-Each customer needed custom selectors.
-Total Home Supply's NetSuite had different IDs than Emerson's.
-IonQ's PO approval flow was backwards from everyone else's.
+Traditional automation drowns in Selenium.
+A typical `playwright_utils.py` grows to thousands of lines.
+Each deployment needs custom selectors.
+One instance of NetSuite has different IDs than another.
+Every customer's workflow is slightly different.

 Then we discovered Stagehand.
 Instead of brittle selectors: